 "Bush Tucker" (Flowers and fruits of the bush)

-"Hoppers and Hissers of the bush" (Frogs and reptiles of the tropical savanna woodlands of northern Australasia)
+"Hoppers and Hissers of the bush" by biologist Damon Ramsey.
+The frogs and reptiles of the tropical savanna woodlands of northern Australasia)

-"A bird in the bush" (Birds of the savanna woodlands of northern Australasia)
+"A bird in the bush" by Damon Ramsey.
+The beautiful birds of the savanna woodlands of northern Australasia)

-“Furry and cuddly critters of the bush” (Mammals of the savanna of northern Australia)
+“Furry and cuddly critters of the bush” by Damon Ramsey.
+The Mammals of the savanna of northern Australia)

 “The making of the Dark Jungle” by biologist Damon Ramsey.
 Explore the evolution and ecology of the tropical rainforest of Asia.